 So as far as FICO is concerned, the highest credit score possible is 850.
 Perfect credit, some would say.
 Pretty simple, right?
 Oh, and just to make it 100% clear, the higher your credit score the better folks…this isn’t golf.

-If you want to get really wonky about it, there are some versions of FICO that go above 900 and as high as 950, but the standard FICO score only goes up to 850, so it’s usually best to focus on that number.
+If you want to get really wonky about it, there are some versions of FICO that go above 900 and as high as 950, but the standard FICO score only goes up to 850, so it’s usually best to focus on that number if you’re after a perfect score.

 But it’s important to note that there are a variety of credit scores used for all types of different purposes, so the highest credit score may potentially be higher or lower than 850.